TaskCoach.AI Blog

 Social Isolation Is The New Smoking: Holt-Lunstad And The Mortality Math

-Loneliness and social isolation increase all-cause mortality risk equivalent to smoking 15 cigarettes a day.
-The science is now substantial.
-The cultural response, glacial.
+Loneliness and social isolation raise all-cause mortality about as much as smoking 15 cigarettes a day.
+The research is solid.
+The cultural response hasn't caught up.

 Task-Switching Cost: The Hidden Attention Tax And How To Stop Paying It